forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts-2.md

 ## A More Flexible Business Plan

-With the new Business Plan we're tackling essentially three issues that have arised for our business users in the past.
-We made it easier to give your collaborators limited access to your sites as a Guest.
-We moved away from a per-site plan to a per-organization plan.
-Now, the entire feature-set extends to all your sites and the Organization structure is aligning Forestry further with GitHub as well.
+With the new Business Plan we moved away from a per-site plan to a per-organization plan.
+Now, the entire feature-set extends to all your sites and the Organization structure is aligning Forestry further with GitHub.
 Lastly, the new plan can grow organically with your team using a per-user fee.

 ### Guest Users